Beyond Random Augmentations: Pretraining with Hard Views: Computational Overhead of

 \section{Computational Overhead of \MethodAbbr{}}

 The additional forward passes that \MethodAbbr{} introduces for the selection phase increase the time complexity of the individual baseline methods.
 Several possible approaches exist to mitigate this overhead, one of which is to alternate between the vanilla and \MethodAbbr{} training step.
 We measured the overhead factors for different alternating frequencies (i.e., after how many training steps we use the hard views from \MethodAbbr{}; we refer to this as \emph{step}) for SimSiam, DINO, and iBOT which we report in Table \ref{tab:time_factors_slowdown_comparison}.
-In Fig. \ref{fig:alternating_training_time_normalized}, we demonstrate the improvements when applying the n-step training method and when also normalizing the x-axis (epochs) for the increased time overhead of \MethodAbbr{} for the 3-step setting with DINO and ViT-S/16.
-It can be seen that even after normalizing for the time overhead, applying \MethodAbbr{} remains beneficial.
-We assume, as \emph{n} is reduced, that improvements become more significant (but \MethodAbbr{} also more expensive) and approximate ``full" \MethodAbbr{}.
 Below, we propose additional ways that may allow using hard views more efficiently.

 As an alternative to the alternating training, we also experimented with a 50\% image resolution reduction for the selection phase but observed that the final performance was negatively affected by it or that baseline performance could not be improved.